 Most of the time between the election and Christmas was taken up with a cruise to Buenos Aires and back to kick off the Inter-American Peace Conference on December 2.
 That ruled out the otherwise sacrosanct Thanksgiving at Warm Springs, Georgia, but the by now traditional large Roosevelt family Christmas at the White House continued, with, as the press noted, one minor innovation.
 After Franklin made his annual Christmas greeting to the nation and formally “lit” the national yuletide tree in Lafayette Park, Eleanor, in an activity not previously reported, “went to speak at another Christmas tree set up in an alley in Washington’s Negro district.”

-Much of the last weeks of the year was devoted to preparing various documents necessary for the opening of the second term—the State of the Union message, the budget message, and the second inaugural, all of which would occur in a span of less than three weeks.
+Much of the last weeks of the year were devoted to preparing various documents necessary for the opening of the second term—the State of the Union message, the budget message, and the second inaugural, all of which would occur in a span of fewer than three weeks.
 In addition, as Roosevelt explained to the press, work on a reorganization of the government would continue.
 There was a small rearrangement of his personal staff.
 Advance man Stephen T. Early moved into Louis Howe’s old office—but did not assume his title—and the president’s son Jimmy moved into Early’s workspace and was assigned Howe’s former secretary.
 About the legislative agenda for the New Year, however, the president continued to say nothing. ✯